battre/autocomplete-attribute-explainer/README.md

 #### Disadvantages

-* Introducing more APIs increases complexity.
+* Introducing more APIs increases complexity by growing the surface of the HTML standard that developers may need to be aware of.

 #### Conclusion